 Your Ghost Shrimp is Angry

 Ghost shrimps don’t have a reputation for anger like some species do.
-However, they can get territorial and stressed when things aren’t right, which they’ll lash out on fish fry.
+However, they can get territorial and stressed when things aren’t right, and they’ll lash out at fish fry.
 For instance, if the tank is overpopulated or your shrimp isn’t being fed well, it’ll likely go after fry.